Tarō (given name)

-Tarō (alternatively romanized Taro, Tarô, Talo, Taroh or Tarou), is a stand-alone masculine Japanese given name or a common name second half of such a name (literally meaning "eldest son").
+Tarō (太郎) (alternatively romanized Taro, Tarô, Talo, Taroh or Tarou), is a stand-alone masculine Japanese given name or a common name second half of such a name (literally meaning "eldest son").

 Tarō can also be used as a surname, but the etymology and kanji are different.

 Written forms

 The name Tarō can have many different meanings depending on the kanji characters used to write it.
 It can also be written using hiragana or katakana.
 Possible variations of the name Taro include: